 I’m going to pause here and insert some college stuff.
 During this time, I remained employed nearly full time.
 It was very, very difficult.
 I do not recommend.
 My studies suffered.
-And I was exhausted.
-I’d find out shortly after graduation that one reason I was so tired all the time was because I’d had undiagnosed Multiple Sclerosis for years…probably since I was as young as 18.
-Gotta love those curveballs!
-So, started as Nursing/Bio double major.
+So, anyway, started as Nursing/Bio double major.
 Did not so much like Nursing…wasn’t for me (But we love nurses, right?
 Where the eff would we be without good nurses?).
 So I kept tearing down the bio path, it was rough.
 A LOT of chemistry….SO MUCH MATH.
 And all those voices haunting me from my past telling me “You’re not smart enough for this.”
 So, as a result, I changed majors/paths soooo many times.
 I ended up making up my own degree.
 This “scientist” had her fill of physics taught by professors who could barely speak English, and organic chemistry taught by a man who may have been a vampire.
 I had credits from all over the place.
 I went to see an advisor where we looked over all my coursework.
 2 classes shy of BS in Biology, an almost minor in microbiology (one more class!), an almost minor in chemistry (again…just one more), an almost minor in Spanish (take a guess…), definitely a minor in psychology.
 More than, actually.
 I looked at her and said, “I want out.
 I’m done.”
 We came up with….tadaaaaaaa….INTERDISCIPLINARY STUDIES WITH CONCENTRATIONS IN HEALTH SCIENCES AND PSYCHOLOGY.
 Whew.
 That was not the best choice ever…maybe someday I’ll explain further.

 Okay, back to the grit.